yashasvii29/learn-react-hooks/README.md

 -Initial state
 and this hook returns current state and Dispatch method inside an array
 3. Reducer function specifies how the state gets updated.

+The useReducer hook in React is a powerful tool for managing state, especially in cases where the state logic is complex or involves multiple sub-values.
+It is an alternative to useState and is more suited for handling state transitions that follow a specific set of rules or actions.

+* How useReducer Works
+reducer: A function that determines how the state should change based on an action.
+It takes the current state and an action as arguments and returns a new state.
+initialState: The initial state value.
+state: The current state, returned by the hook.
+dispatch: A function to dispatch actions to the reducer.

+* useState:
+Simpler and more straightforward.
+Best for simple state management.

+* useReducer:
+Better for complex state logic.
+Provides a clear structure for state transitions.